Scarborough Shoal: History

-When China built their facilities on Mischief Reef within the Philippine EEZ in 1995, then National Security Advisor Jose T. Almonte pushed for the establishment of a lighthouse on Scarborough Shoal to bolster the Philippine claim.
-The parts of the lighthouse had been fabricated on the mainland Philippines but, according to Almontre, the project was scuttled for internal political reasons and to avoid antagonizing the Chinese.
+When the People’s Republic of China built facilities on Mischief Reef within the Philippine EEZ in 1995, then-National Security Advisor José T. Almonte pushed for the construction of a lighthouse on Scarborough Shoal to bolster the Philippine claim.
+Parts of the lighthouse had been pre-fabricated on the mainland Philippines but, according to Almonte, the project was halted for internal political reasons and to avoid antagonizing China.

+Scarborough Shoal standoff

-The 2012 Scarborough Shoal standoff between China and the Philippines led to a situation where access to the shoal was restricted by the People's Republic of China.
+The 2012 Scarborough Shoal standoff between China and the Philippines led to a situation where access to the atoll was restricted by the People's Republic of China.
 The expected intervention of the United States to protect its ally through an existing mutual defence treaty did not commence after the United States indirectly stated that it does not recognise any nation's sovereignty over Scarborough Shoal, leading to strained ties between the Philippines and the United States.
 In January 2013, the Philippines formally initiated arbitration proceedings against China's claim on the territories within the "nine-dash line" that includes Spratly Islands and Scarborough Shoal, which it said is "unlawful" under the United Nations Convention on the Law of the Sea (UNCLOS).
 An arbitration tribunal was constituted under Annex VII of UNCLOS and it was decided in July 2013 that the Permanent Court of Arbitration (PCA) would function as registry and provide administrative duties in the proceedings.

-On 12 July 2016, the arbitrators of the tribunal of PCA ruled in favor of the Philippines on most of her submissions..
+On 12 July 2016, PCA tribunal arbitrators ruled in favor of the Philippines on most of the state’s submissions.
 They concluded in the decision that there was no evidence that China had historically exercised exclusive control over the waters or resources, hence there was "no legal basis for China to claim historic rights" over the nine-dash line.
 Accordingly, the PCA tribunal decision is ruled as final and non-appealable by either country.
 The tribunal also criticised China's land reclamation projects and its construction of artificial islands in the Spratly Islands, saying that it had caused "severe harm to the coral reef environment".
 It also characterised Taiping Island and other features of the Spratly Islands as "rocks" under UNCLOS, and therefore are not entitled to a 200 nautical mile exclusive economic zone.
-China however rejected the ruling, calling it "ill-founded".
-In 2019, Taiwan also rejected the ruling.
+The People’s Republic of China rejected the ruling, calling it "ill-founded".
+In 2019, the Republic of China (Taiwan) also rejected the ruling.